Tw1sm/tw1sm.github.io/_posts/2021-02-15-socks-relay.md

 In some environments I've gotten `smbclient` to work with the SOCKS proxy auth, however, here in my lab it's decided not to:
 ![smbclient](/assets/posts/socks-relay/proxyauth-smbclient.png){: .mx-auto.d-block :}

 If it does work, we could PUT/GET files from the C drive.
-Useful for potentially uploading procdump or download sensitive files.
+Useful for potentially uploading procdump or downloading sensitive files.

 ### smbmap
 Well, if `smbclient` didn't work, `smbmap` won't either... right?